During the property boom of 2020-21 many investors focused on the short-term gains they could make from investing in property.

-Over the decades, property values have risen pretty consistently across the country, and unlike many other investment products, property gives you a huge amount of control over your assets.
+Over the decades, property values have risen pretty consistently across the country, and unlike many other investment products, the property gives you a huge amount of control over your assets.

-You can insure it, improve on it, and the options should you wish to sell are numerous – renovate and “flip”, subdivide, knock down and rebuild, to name a few.
+You can insure it, improve on it, and the options should you wish to sell are numerous – renovate and “flip”, subdivide, knockdown, and rebuild, to name a few.

 You’re probably already investing in the share market with your superannuation fund, so investing in property is an opportunity to diversify and avoid putting all your eggs into one proverbial basket.

 This gives you better growth prospects and protects you in times of economic trouble, providing the security we all crave.